 This decision brought in the opportunity to compare results between pre-announcement of the pandemic and post-announcement of the pandemic efforts.
 Employees continued to participate in the survey as branches began to shut down, lobbies closed, and hours were minimized.

-To date, there was a feeling by many of the chasm between senior leadership and frontline employees—making a focus on the future vision and leadership trust top priorities in action planning to drive increased overall engagement.
+To date, there was a feeling by many of the chasms between senior leadership and frontline employees—making a focus on the future vision and leadership trust top priorities in action planning to drive increased overall engagement.
 These priorities mixed with the pandemic made it critical that leaders communicate quickly and effectively waiting too long could reverse the efforts put in place to break down this wall.

 By taking swift action—leadership was able to handle the crisis and the communication effectively, in fact, so effectively that all items on the pulse survey increased overall.
 In addition, the focused priority item scores pre-pandemic versus post-pandemic increased up to nine percentage points.
 The items included pride, retention, satisfaction, and referral—proving that open and honest communication is key, and setting expectations can go a long way in building security, trust, and rapport.